lucendio/lecture-devops-infos/content/exercises/collect-and-visualize-metrics.md

 ## Objectives

 * find something to observe
-* set up an Observability stack
+* set up an Observability stack by using a declarative as-code approach
 * expose, collect, and visualize data